 Efficient testing during the COVID-19 pandemic continues to be a problem and a priority of public health leaders.
-A new IHPI brief examines the current supply chain landscape of COVID-19 testing in Michigan, identifies key barriers to scale-up, and outlines policy considerations.
+This IHPI brief examines the current supply chain landscape of COVID-19 testing in Michigan, identifies key barriers to scale-up, and outlines policy considerations.

 COVID-19 Testing Scale-Up: Key Issues and Considerations for Michigan Policymakers